ouattararomuald/android-image-slider/README.md

 }
 ```

-A slider needs animations between each transition. `slider` does not provide any animations but allow
-you to implement your custom animation so we can use it between each slide transition.

-To create a transition, all you need is to implement `ViewPager.PageTransformer` and pass it to
+A slider needs animations between each transition.
+To create a transition, all you need is to implement `ViewPager.PageTransformer` and pass it to `ImageSlider#pageTransformer`:
-`ImageSlider#pageTransformer`:

 ```kotlin
 class MainActivity : AppCompatActivity() {